Kimberley Jim: Plot

+Production

-Most exteriors were filmed in the area of the small town of Brit while interiors were shot at the Jamie Uys studios in the Northcliff suburb of Johannesburg.
+Most exteriors were filmed in the area of the small town of Brits while interiors were shot at the Jamie Uys studios in the Northcliff suburb of Johannesburg.
 Reeves later said that he enjoyed the film-making experience and would consider devoting more of his career to this medium.
 The film was released in 1965 after Reeves's death in an airplane crash.